About Yale New Haven Health System

 Executive VP, YNHHS

-Interim CEO, Greenwich Hospital
+Interim President and CEO, Greenwich Hospital

 Roth joined Greenwich Hospital in August 2014 as the interim chief operating officer (COO) and moved into his current role in January 2015.
 Roth began his career in the Yale New Haven Health System in 1979.
 In his most recent role, he served as the COO of Bridgeport Hospital.
 Previously, he was senior vice president for Administration at Yale-New Haven Hospital.
 With over 30 years of experience in an academic medical center setting and most recently in a community hospital setting, he has experienced all aspects of Hospital management, operations, administration and facilities.
 Roth was the project executive for the development and construction of the Smilow Cancer Hospital in New Haven and in opening the Smilow Cancer Hospital Campus at Greenwich.
 He is currently a board member of The Greater New Haven Chamber of Commerce and Greater New England Minority Supplier Development Council.
 Roth holds a Masterís degree in Health Care Administration from George Washington University.
 He is a fellow of the American College of Healthcare Executives.